flame-engine/flame/doc/input.md

   void onScaleEnd(ScaleEndDetails details) {}
 ```

+Since many detectors conflict with each other, (for example, you can't register both Vertical and Horizontal drags) by default only the __tap detectors__ are already registered.

+To change that behaviour, you can override methods that enable or disable that gesutre detector for the game, for example, to enable vertical drag detectors, you should override the `useVerticalDragDetectors` to return `true`, all the other detectors have equivalent methods and follow the same logic.

 All those methods are basically a mirror from the callbacks available on the [GestureDetector widget](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html), you can also read more about Flutter's gestures [here](https://api.flutter.dev/flutter/gestures/gestures-library.html).

 ## Example